-For the reasons described above, we caution you against relying on any forward-looking statements, which should also be read in conjunction with the other cautionary statements included and the risks, uncertainties and other factors identified elsewhere in this Annual Report on Form 10-K, particularly in "Risk Factors" and "Quantitative and Qualitative Disclosures About Market Risk," as well as in our quarterly reports on Form 10-Q, current reports on Form 8-K and other documents we file from time to time with the SEC.
+For the reasons described above, we caution you against relying on any forward-looking statements, which should also be read in conjunction with the other cautionary statements included and the risks, uncertainties and other factors identified elsewhere in this prospectus, particularly in "Risk Factors" and "Quantitative and Qualitative Disclosures About Market Risk," as well as in our periodic reports, current reports on Form 8-K and other documents we file from time to time with the SEC.
 Further, any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update or revise any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events, except as otherwise may be required by law.
-Please consult any further disclosures Brighthouse makes on related subjects in reports to the SEC.